Hassaanjbaig-code/Hassaanbaig-github.io/README.md

 ### Prerequisites
 * Githflow
-* Basic HTML and CSS
+* Basic HTML and CSS and JavaScript

 ### Setup of Project